SonnevilleJ/FidelityWebDriver/README.md

 Current build status: ![Build Status](http://sonnevillej.ddns.net:9000/app/rest/builds/buildType:(id:FidelityWebDriver_Build)/statusIcon)

-Much of the demo app and library is still not functional, but login capability has been implemented.
-While I'm still building out the structure of the library, I am planning on accept pull requests in the future.

 ## Demo app
 _This project depends on ChromeDriver, so be sure you have Chrome installed!_

-The demo app will use the specified credentials to log into the www.Fidelity.com website and print some basic account info to the console.
+The demo app will use the specified credentials to log into the www.Fidelity.com website.
+Once logged in, it will print to the console some basic account info as well as the most recent transactions.

 ## Command line arguments
 Complie and run Sonneville.FidelityWebDriver.Demo.exe with any of the below parameters: